 The Power Of Nutrition Claims In Food Products

-Nutrition claims are not just labeled decorations; they are sales tools.
+Nutrition claims are not just labelled decorations; they are sales tools.
 Retailers, foodservice buyers, and health-driven startups all rely on validated, trustworthy nutrition claims to make purchase decisions.

 And it is not just about compliance.
 In this wellness-driven market, being able to say your snack is a “source of iron” or that your ready-to-drink beverage contains “added vitamin D” can unlock: